TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0G3507/eeprom/eeprom_emulation_type_a_test/README.md

 Compile, load and run the example.
 After initialization, part of the Flash area will be used as emulated EEPROM.
-In the application, the data is continuously saved to the emulated EEPROM The application will stop at breakpoints so the user can verify the values.
+In the application, the data is saved to the emulated EEPROM 9 times, with the 9th iteration erasing the sector for FLASH which had been written to.
+The application will stop at breakpoints so the user can verify the values.